Change accessibility Google translate Change contrast Font size

 The Group will maintain up-to-date records (asset register) of all premises it owns or manages setting out whether premises require an FRA.

-Premises requiring an FRA will meet one or more of the criteria listed below:
+Premises requiring an FRA will meet one of the criteria listed below:

-In addition, the Group will maintain up-to-date records ensuring that all fire protection equipment is maintained, and a suitably qualified contractor appointed to undertake cyclical maintenance at least annually or in accordance with manufactures guidance or the fire risk assessment.
+In addition, the Group will maintain up-to-date records ensuring that all fire protection equipment is maintained, and a suitably qualified contractor is appointed to undertake cyclical maintenance at least annually or by manufacturers guidance or the fire risk assessment, whichever is most frequent.

 • Flat Entrance Fire Doors – Annually